 • Evidence-based: Knowledge that is supported by research results that are statistically significant

-• Families: Parents, grandparents, siblings, extended family, and caregivers of youth
+• Families: Parents, grandparents, siblings, and caregivers of youth

 • Health Disparities: “Differences in the incidence, prevalence, mortality, and burden of diseases and other adverse health conditions that exist among specific population groups in the United States.” —NIH Strategic Research Plan and Budget to Reduce and Ultimately Eliminate Health Disparities, Vol. 1, Fiscal Years 2002–2006